babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 ## Data

-All the information pasted in this section has been obtained from the [this webpage (whichs shows data related information of the corresponding kaggle competition).](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)
+All the information pasted in this section has been obtained from the [this webpage (which shows data related information of the corresponding kaggle competition).](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)

 ### Data Description